Profitable bluffing in the right situations

 First of all, it is important to know who has been raising often - it can be assumed that this player raises with a wide "range" of hands at least from middle or later position, meaning he would raise with hands such as QT offsuit.
 You can then confront that player with a 3-bet, to make him fold that hand right there.
 It is important to be in position for such a stealing 3-bet, because of the risk that another player behind you might wake up with a "real hand".
 The best positions for a 3-bet bluff are the button, the cutoff and the big blind.

-It is important that in a situation like this, your own hand is of lesser or no importance, since most of the time, there will be no showdown.
-Bear in mind that if you r preflop 3-bet bluff needs to work only 50% of the time to be profitable.
+In a situation like this, your own hand is of lesser or no importance, since most of the time there will be no showdown.
+Bear in mind that your preflop 3-bet bluff needs to work only a certain percentage of the time to be profitable.
 Also, even if you get called, even the worst hands still have at least a 20% chance of winning.

 If the player calls your 3-Bet, you should bet the flop as well, especially if it is uncoordinated (no draws) or only contains small cards.
-Unpaired hands miss the flop 70% of the time, and usually the opponent will give the preflop 3-bettor a strong hand if he plays aggressively before and after the flop.
+Unpaired hands miss the flop 70% of the time, and usually the opponent will give the preflop 3-bettor a strong hand because of his aggressive play before and after the flop.